Gesee-y/Cruise.jl/README.md

 julia> ] add https://github.com/Gesee-y/Cruise.jl
 ```

+## Why Julia

+It's certainly the question most people ask themselves.
+And that's why I chose Julia, because it *“wasn't meant for games.”*
+Julia is a breath of fresh air, far from the thousands of C/C++ engines, finally allowing us to explore how a JIT-compiled language can perform in game development.

+Julia is fast and offers interesting features like multiple dispatch, a powerful macro system, and more, all with an easy-to-learn syntax.

 ## Why Cruise?

 There are some interesting game engines being made in Julia, like [B+ engine]() by William Mannings, [Julgame]() by Kyjor, or even [GameZero]().